11/27-Back to the SD River

 Not trying to argue with you at all....just saying what was originally posted.
 And the original WON story said the fish was

-released after the photos.
+.
 Anything is possible in the world of fishing and we all have opinions on this story but that was

 what was originally posted.
 Do you believe the fish was released after seeing that deep gash/cut on it?